Skip to content

 Application Test History

-Application Test History is the Salesforce Setup page that shows the results of recent application-level Apex test runs.
+Application Test History is the Salesforce Setup page that lists the results of Apex test runs that executed asynchronously in your org.

 § 01